stafiprotocol/developer/docs/introduction/getstarted.md

 # Who need it?

-This Stack's vision is to build a fast deployed, easily used, technologically trended **LLAAS**(Liquid Staking as a Service) platform, the users will include but not limited to:
+This Stack's vision is to build a fast deployed, easily used, technologically trended **LSAAS**(Liquid Staking as a Service) platform, the users will include but not limited to:

 - Layer1 Team: project developers who want to build an 'official' LSD protocol.
 - Community Builder: builders who want to build a community LSD protocol.